 You don’t necessarily have to expect that having Invisalign® treatment will be painful.
 But at the same time, it’s not realistic to presume that your aligners, or the tooth movements they create, won’t cause some minor aches or pains from time to time.

 So to give you an idea of what to expect, we’ve broken this topic down into categories, with each one providing some simple remedies and solutions.

 - Soft tissue irritation (gums, cheeks, tongue, floor of mouth).

 - Discomfort when eating.

 1) Aligner fit / tooth movement pain.

-About half of all Invisalign® patients report that they've had at least some minor pain or discomfort during the course of their treatment.
-It's often described as a sense of pressure or tenderness.
-If you do:
+About half of all Invisalign® patients report that they experience at least some minor pain or discomfort during the course of their treatment.
+It’s often described as a sense of pressure or tenderness.

 - The discomfort may be something that you notice while you wear your aligners…

 … or it may just be triggered when you take them in and out.

 Feeling pressure is a sign that your aligners are working.